savonet/liquidsoap/doc/content/migrating.md

 We applied the following changes:

+- You should now use `output.icecast` only for sending to icecast servers and `output.shoutcast` only for sending to shoutcast servers.
+All shared options have been moved to their respective specialized operator.
 - Old `icy_metadata` argument was renamed to `send_icy_metadata` and changed to a nullable `bool`. `null` means guess.
 - New `icy_metadata` argument now returns a list of metadata to send with ICY updates.
 - Added a `icy_song` argument to generate default `"song"` metadata for ICY updates.
 Defaults to `<artist> - <title>` when available, otherwise `artist` or `title` if available, otherwise `null`, meaning don't add the metadata.